LydaTaing/Eight-Puzzle/README.md

 ## Tool and Technologies:
 * Python - terminal base interface
+* In terminal, run the program with python main.py

 ## Initial Plan
 We are going to use tree class and node class to make each state.
 Each node can have upto 4 children and are limited by the moves which we can define by checking the limits first.